raminmohammadi/MLOps/Labs/Data_Storage_Warehouse_Labs/Lab3/README.md

 - Implement optimizations using partitioning, clustering, and materialized views.
 - Create and use User-Defined Functions.
 - Apply window functions for analytics.

-This lab now reflects the actual date range in your dataset and should work correctly.
-Let me know if you need further adjustments!